-This green silk chiffon scarf is 11-1/2" square and 1 of the very first scarves I made.
+This soft, green, silk chiffon scarf is a 9" triangle & 1 of the very first scarves I made.
 There is an abundance of bling with 3 embellished corner details.

 First I cut perfect squares using a fool proof time-consuming technique then hand finish the edges.
 As I gained more confidence at doing this I have begun to occasionally use contrasting thread to enhance the handmade quality of the piece.
 Next I apply Swarovski crystals and pearls to both the front and back with a sturdy metallic thread and I double and sometimes triple knot both ends.
 This is a very tedious process and well worth it for the effect!

 To enhance the visual appeal of this collection I made many choices in terms of color, shape, texture, weave, scale of materials, etc.

 I get into a flow... a rhythm when I make these scarves.
 I chose this time intensive craft because I can now fully focus on such things.
 I build on my experience of working with color and mastery of tricky materials to keep it interesting and to keep exploring how far I can push my perfectionistic attitude of tackling very detailed hand/eye coordination and implementation.

 Care: Hand wash in lukewarm water with a little liquid soap and lay flat on a towel to dry.
 Enjoy!

 I appreciate hand made objects d'art and the old world style rarely found in America.
 I am influenced by great artists and designers and pride myself on developing original works of art that are inspired by others.
 I never copy others.
 That would be beneath the true artist within.